Posterno/posterno/readme.txt

 == Changelog ==

+= 1.0.1 21st June 2019 =

+- Fix: fatal error when trying to load libraries on a server that uses case-sensitive file system.

 = 1.0.0 First official release =

 **Beta phase is finished.
 This is the first officially stable release.**